nasa/cumulus/docs/deployment/README.md

   AWS_ACCOUNT_ID=0000000                      # AWS Account ID
   AWS_REGION=awsregion                        # AWS Region
   TOKEN_SECRET=tokensecret                    # JWT Token Secret
+  LAUNCHPAD_PASSPHRASE=launchpadpassphrase    # passphrase for Launchpad PKI certificate,
+                                              # only set if Launchpad authentication is used
 ```

 The `TOKEN_SECRET` is a string value used for signing and verifying [JSON Web Tokens (JWTs)](https://jwt.io/) issued by the API.
 For security purposes, it is strongly recommended that this be a 32-character string.